[this commentary was written for the Unz Review]

 You might wonder what the Russian reaction to all that is?

 First, the Russian media immediately picked up on this and posted key excerpts of this interview with Russian voice-over, as did the Russian Internet.
-The goal here is simple: to show each and every Russian how much the West hates Russia and everything Russia.
+The goal here is simple: to show each and every Russian how much the West hates Russia and everything Russian.
 Furthermore, it does not take a genius to understand the implications of the combination of the two following two facts:

 - Putin is by far the most popular Russian politician, at least since Stalin